bitfocus/companion-module-fulldomepro-server/companion/HELP.md

     Decreases the volume by 1 step in 100.
 - Sound: Volume increase<br />
     Increases the volume by 1 step in 100.
-*Note: Volume level on the server may not be in sync with the value stored in Companion, particulary when the server has just started or if another client has changed it.
-This means that the first use of the Volume increase and Volume decrease actions may result in big jumps in sound levels.
-This will be rectified in future releases.*
 ### Stagelight
 Showing and hiding the stagelight does not stop or restart playback.
 Consider adding multiple actions to a button to pause playback when the stagelight is switched on and resume playback when it is stopped.
 - Stagelight: OFF<br />